freenas/freenas-docs/userguide/tn_initial.rst

 to set the IP address for both :guilabel:`(This Node)` and :guilabel:`(Node B)`.

-**2) Configure Link Aggregation:** allows you to either create a new link aggregation or to delete an existing link aggregation.
-If the system has been licensed for for High Availability (HA), you will be prompted to set the VHID when creating the link aggregation.
+**2) Configure Link Aggregation:** allows creating a new link aggregation or deleting an existing link aggregation.
+If the system has been licensed for for High Availability (HA), this option prompts for the VHID when creating the link aggregation.

 **3) Configure VLAN Interface:** used to create or delete a VLAN interface.